 Perth Metropolitan area.

-To become a volunteer with St John Ambulance Western Australia, you will be asked to complete an on-line application, including a medical questionnaire and submit a National Police check.
+To become a volunteer with St John Ambulance Western Australia, you will be asked to complete an online application, including a medical questionnaire and the following:

 All our volunteers are provided with the necessary training to enable them to carry out their role.
 To continue to operate in your role, you must maintain the competencies required and an appropriate level of fitness as roles are physically demanding.